-Method Context Purpose getInterfaces Device Gets the interface object at index position in the total set of interfaces.
-The total number of interfaces is given by the call.
-Valid index values are from 0 to getNumberofInterfaces() - 1 log Device Logs a message string to the driver log. getThisCommitSharedData Device Gets the information stored in the shared data area for the current transaction only.
-Information is stored as a dictionary or class, depending on whether the -SharedDataModule driver command-line option is used. getLifetimeSharedData Device Gets the information that is stored in the shared data are for the lifetime of the device (since the device was last managed or the device driver restarted).
-Information is stored as a dictionary or class, depending on whether th -SharedDataModule driver commadn-line option is used getInterfaceName Interface Gets the name fo the interface. getIpAddress Interface Gets the IP address of the interface. getVipType Interface Gets type of the VIP the interface is on, if known.
+Method Context Purpose getThisCommitSharedData Device Gets the information stored in the shared data area for the current transaction only.
+Information is stored as a dictionary or class, depending on whether the - SharedDataModule driver command-line option is used. getLifetimeSharedData Device Gets the information that is stored in the shared data area for the lifetime of the device (since the device was last managed or the device driver restarted).
+Information is stored as a dictionary or class, depending on whether the -SharedDataModule driver commadn-line option is used. getInterfaceName Interface Gets the name fo the interface. getIpAddress Interface Gets the IP address of the interface. getVipType Interface Gets type of the VIP the interface is on, if known.
 This method is relevant to the Cisco IOS device driver only. getAdapterType Interface Gets the type of physical card the interface is on.
 This method is relevant to the Cisco IOS device driver only. getNumberOfFramePvcs Interface Gets the number of Frame Relay PVCs on the interface.
 This is the number of managed PVCs, not the total number of PVCs. getNumberOfAtmPvcs Interface Gets the number of ATM PVCs on the interface.
 This is the number of managed PVCs, not the total number of PVCs. getFramePvc Interface Gets a Frame Relay PVC object. getAtmPvc Interface Gets an ATM PVC object. getVpi ATM PVC Gets the PVC VPI. getVci ATM PVC Gets the PVC VCI. getDlci FR PVC Gets the PVC DCLI.